TheRoboticsClub/colab-gsoc2020-Shreyas_Gokhale/docs/_posts/community-bonding/2020-05-17-community-bonding-1.md

 ## Pre Processing

-As usual, I started by setting my my environment
+As usual, I started by setting my environment
 - Configured PyCharm for the repo
 - Created and set up pip venv for easy access
 - Created a `requirements.txt` file for future installs (in case pyqt5 of problem, use this ->